patch-prolog

 musttail emission bug → stack growth | codegen post-check (every musttail is followed by a bare ret) + a deep-recursion integration test |

-| compiled vs. generic unify divergence | shared primitives + differential tests against the v1 interpreter oracle |
+| compiled vs. generic unify divergence | shared primitives + property tests |

 | atom-id divergence compile ↔ runtime | a single emitted atom table + round-trip unit tests |